 This is my favorite gift idea, because it’s my favorite part of unschooling: helping my kid pursue her passions.

-If an unschooler in your life loves something specific – whether it’s, like Sarah, a TV show like The Walking Dead, or whether they’re really into science, or they love drawing… whatever it is, if you can find a gift related to that interest, you’re golden.
+If an unschooler in your life loves something specific – whether it’s, like Ashar, a TV show like The Walking Dead, or whether they’re really into science, or they love drawing… whatever it is, if you can find a gift related to that interest, you’re golden.

-It absolutely does not matter to Sarah that she has gotten three blankets featuring different Walking Dead characters, because she sleeps with all of them.
+It absolutely does not matter to Ashar that she has gotten three blankets featuring different Walking Dead characters, because she sleeps with all of them.
 She has a larger collection of Pop! vinyls than most mall stores, and it’s still growing.
 When you can give a gift that ties into a special interest, you’ll get a great reaction!

 Your Unschooling Gift Ideas